-The options in this menu allow you to cut and paste to the Windows clipboard, copy a screen area, and delete all drawings in an image area.
-In addition, this menu contains the undo and redo features described in the "Toolbar" section of this chapter.
-Edit menu operations are described in the "Manipulating images and image areas" chapter.
+The options in this menu allow you to cut or copy and paste to the Windows clipboard, copy a screen area and set the paste mode, and delete all drawings in the Work area.
+This menu also contains the undo and redo features described in the "Toolbar" section of this chapter and allows you to select or unselect all objects.
+The Edit menu operations are described in the "Manipulating images and image areas" chapter.